Shrusti-04/itinerary-app/README.md

 - The trips feature there are the trips you own, plus friend's trips that you're a collaborator on too.
 - You can visit both.
 - Trips that have already happened will appear greyed out, to signify that they've passed.

+As you might not have many trips or collaborators around, please see a shot of the experience below:

 ![My Trips Page](https://github.com/SimpsonRoss/itinerary-app/blob/main/public/images/my-trips.png)